#mail-server #dkim #signing-key #milter #verification #sender

 For signing, DKIM Milter reads signing keys (private keys) from files in PKCS#8 PEM format.
 This format can be recognised by its beginning line -----BEGIN PRIVATE KEY-----.

-The corresponding public key for each signing key must be published in DNS in a special TXT record at domain <selector>._domainkey.<domain>.
+The public key record for each signing key must be published in DNS as a TXT record at domain <selector>._domainkey.<domain>.
+How to do so is specific to the DNS software and/or DNS provider.

-For example, here is a key record produced in this manner looked up in DNS with the dig utility.
+As an example, here is a public key record produced in this manner looked up in DNS with the dig utility.
 Notice selector ed25519.2022 and domain gluet.ch:

 dig +short ed25519.2022._domainkey.gluet.ch txt